 Books, company literature, newsletters, websites

 BA English Language and Literature, MA Librarianship and Information Science, Professional Member of the SfEP

 On-screen editing (SfEP) 2014, Mentoring scheme (SfEP) 2014, Proofreading problems (SfEP) 2012, Basic proofreading by distance learning – merit (Publishing Training Centre) 2012

-Fiction (novels, memoirs, autobiography), humanities (history, geography, religious studies, philosophy, politics, psychology, political science, sociology), business (reports, websites, newsletters)
+Fiction (romance, thrillers, speculative fiction, historical fiction), memoirs, humanities (history, geography, religious studies, philosophy, politics, psychology, political science, sociology), business (reports, websites, newsletters)

 Helen has now edited and proofread eleven of my books, with the twelfth on the way very soon – she deserves a medal!